kkuivenhoven/ProverbsNIV_Gem/README.md

 2. Returns content of all chapters of Proverbs:<br>
 	`@proverbs_content = ProverbsNiv.getContentOfAllChapters`

+3. Returns recurrence count of each word (with NO stop words) for all chapters:
+	 `@proverbs_rec_count_no_sw = ProverbsNiv.getRecurCountNoSwAllChapters`

+4. Returns recurrence count of each word (with NO stop words) for all chapters:
+	 `@proverbs_rec_count_sw = ProverbsNiv.getRecurCountSwAllChapters`

+5. Returns chapters and verses of all of Proverbs:<br>
+	`@proverbs_verses = ProverbsNiv.getVersesOfAllChapters`

-3. Returns chapter content of passed in chapter.
+6. Returns chapter content of passed in chapter.
 		For example: passing 1 in for chapter 1:<br>
 		`@chapter_content = ProverbsNiv.getChapterContent(1)`

-4. Returns all verses of passed in chapter.
+7. Returns all verses of passed in chapter.
 		For example: passing 1 in for chapter 1:<br>
 		`@chapter_verses = ProverbsNiv.getChapterVerses(1)`

-5. Returns recurrence count (with NO stop words) for passed in chapter.
+8. Returns recurrence count (with NO stop words) for passed in chapter.
 		For example: passing 1 in for chapter 1:<br>
 		`@chapter_word_count_no_sw = ProverbsNiv.getRecurrenceCountNoSw(1)`

-6. Returns recurrence count (with stop words) for passed in chapter.
+9. Returns recurrence count (with stop words) for passed in chapter.
 		For example: passing 1 in for chapter 1:<br>
 		`@chapter_word_count_sw = ProverbsNiv.getRecurrenceCountSw(1)`